AUA Summit - What is Kidney (Renal) Trauma?

 • Any object piercing the body

-Kidney injury is rated on a five-grade scale based on how bad it is.
+Kidney injury is rated on a five-grade scale.
 Grade one refers to minor injury, such as bruising.
-Grade five is the most severe, where the kidney is shattered and cut off from its blood supply.
+Grade five is the most severe, where the kidney is shattered or cut off from its blood supply.

 Diagnosis

-A simple dipstick urine test can detect microscopic hematuria.
+A simple dipstick urine test can detect microscopic hematuria (blood in the urine).

-When kidney injury is suspected, it’s vital to do imaging studies of both kidneys.
+When kidney injury is suspected, it’s important to get imaging studies of both kidneys.
 These will confirm the diagnosis and tell how bad the injury is.

 Computerized Tomography